wetstein/BeamTimingAnalysis/WorkingArea/Figures/README.md

 RHCbeamE_100psec_cut: same plot, but requiring neutrino arrival times after 100 psec

 RHCbeamE_200psec_cut: same plot, but requiring neutrino arrival times after 200 psec

+### December 3 2018 figures

+#### January 3 2019 figures

+outputhists.root contains the outputs of OutTreePlotMaker

+EnergySpectrumInTime shows 3 bunches color coded corresponding to average beam energy versus times EnergySpectrumInTime_singlebunch shows the color spectrum zoomed in on a single bunch TimeSpectrum shows the time profile of 3 bunches TimeSpectrum_singlebunch shows the time profile zoomed in on a single bunch

+NuFlava shows the fractional flavor composition of the beam in time.

+NuParent shows the fractional composition of parent particles in time.